 How much does a paver patio cost?

-The largest variable in your total budget will be labor.
-It will vary from location to location, depending on a contractors overhead, ability and experience.
-Generally speaking, labor costs are more expensive in areas with a higher cost of living.
+Of course, the largest variable in the total budget is labor.
+Although it will vary from location to location, depending on a contractors overhead, ability and experience.
+Generally speaking, you will find that labor costs are more expensive in areas with a higher cost of living.

-Learning how to install a paver patio yourself can save you thousands of dollars!
-Yes it’s labor intensive but well worth it in our opinion to complete a job well done and save a ton of money!
+I believe learning how to install a paver patio yourself can save thousands of dollars!
+Clearly it’s labor intensive, but well worth it in our opinion!

 Actual Costs For This Paver Patio